lakejs/lake-docs/guide/index.md

 ## Mathematical formula

-For the same reason as the `code block` feature, the `formula` feature is disabled by default.
-Activate it by adding [KaTeX](https://katex.org/):
+Similarly, the `formula` feature is disabled by default.
+Enable it by adding [KaTeX](https://katex.org/):

 ::: code-group